danmalcolm/mvc-razor-display-and-editor-templates/README.md

 How to Use
 ----------

-Copy the following directories to the views folder of your ASP.Net MVC web application project:
+Simply copy the following directories to the corresponding Views/Shared folder in your ASP.Net MVC web application:

-src\DemoMvcApp\Views\Shared\DisplayTemplates
+- src\DemoMvcApp\Views\Shared\DisplayTemplates
-src\DemoMvcApp\Views\Shared\EditorTemplates
+- src\DemoMvcApp\Views\Shared\EditorTemplates

-You'll need to either clone this repository or download the files in the [DisplayTemplates](https://github.com/danmalcolm/mvc-razor-display-and-editor-templates/src/DemoMvcApp/Views/Shared/DisplayTemplates) and [EditorTemplates] (https://github.com/danmalcolm/mvc-razor-display-and-editor-templates/src/DemoMvcApp/Views/Shared/DisplayTemplates) folders.
+You'll need to either clone this repository or download the files in the [DisplayTemplates](https://github.com/danmalcolm/mvc-razor-display-and-editor-templates/tree/master/src/DemoMvcApp/Views/Shared/DisplayTemplates) and [EditorTemplates] (https://github.com/danmalcolm/mvc-razor-display-and-editor-templates/tree/master/src/DemoMvcApp/Views/Shared/EditorTemplates) folders.

 The framework will now use these templates, instead of rendering edit / display markup using the built-in templates.
+You can then edit the .cshtml files to change the markup and add functionality.

-Edit the .cshtml files to change the markup and add functionality.
+If you want to use the EditorSection, EditorSectionFor, DisplaySection and DisplaySectionFor extension methods, copy the files from the [src/DemoMvcApp/Html](https://github.com/danmalcolm/mvc-razor-display-and-editor-templates/tree/master/src/DemoMvcApp/Html) to your project and change the namespace as appropriate.

-A NuGet package will be added once I've done a bit more testing.
+A NuGet package will be added soon.

 Development
 -----------